-In Table~\ref{table:extended}, we provide the astrometric information of the eight extended groups detected by HDBSCAN but rejected for the analysis.
-Additionally, in Figure~\ref{fig:extended_clusters_2}, we show the distribution of these clusters in the sky projection (left panel), $\varpi$ vs $\delta$ (middle panel) and the vector-point diagram (right panel).
+In Table~\ref{table:extended}, we provide the astrometric information of the eight extended groups detected by \textsc{hdbscan} but rejected for the analysis.
+Additionally, in Figure~\ref{fig:extended_clusters_2}, we show the distribution of these clusters in the sky projection (left panel), $\varpi$ versus $\delta$ (middle panel) and the vector--point diagram (right panel).
 Note that most of the stars are mainly spread in the northern region of the OSFC ($\delta > 0^{\circ}$).
-Similarly, the majority of the extended groups are notably located in the vector-point diagram over ranges $-4.0<\mu^*_{\alpha}<4.0$ and $-6.0<\mu_{\delta}<-1.0$ [mas yr$^{-1}$].
+Similarly, the majority of the extended groups are notably located in the vector--point diagram over ranges $-4.0<\mu^*_{\alpha}<4.0$ and $-6.0<\mu_{\delta}<-1.0$ mas yr$^{-1}$.

 { }

 \bsp